reefactor/brainfood_reference/README.md

 > Never be the brightest person in the room because you won’t learn anything
 > -- attributed to [James Watson, Holly Hunter, James L. Brooks, Steven R. Craig, Michael Dell](https://quoteinvestigator.com/2019/02/21/bright/)

-> Never take advice from someone you wouldn't trade places with
+> Seek out positive people who have achieved the success you want to create in your own life.
+Remember the adage: “Never ask advice of someone with whom you wouldn’t want to trade places.”
+> -- The Compound Effect by Darren Hardy

 > Cross-validate ideas, rules, practices of authoritative sources and people
 > -- Jordan B. Peterson